Skip to content

 Add SSO in front of sensitive services (Authentik or Authelia)

-Expected result: Hitting the protected subdomain redirects to the SSO login; after login, the proxied service is reachable.
+Expected result: Hitting the protected subdomain redirects to the SSO login; after login, the proxied service is reachable; CrowdSec shows decisions in its metrics.

-If not: If the redirect loop happens, check the ForwardAuth header pass-through — common bug is the proxy not forwarding the auth cookie back.
+If not: If a redirect loop happens, check the ForwardAuth header pass-through — the common bug is the proxy not forwarding the auth cookie back, or the auth server not trusting the proxy's X-Forwarded-For.

 8